wilddeer/blog/posts/en/2014-08-06 – About the @viewport/index.md

 # About the `@viewport`

-Once Opera's guys proposed to use `@viewport { ... }` in CSS instead of `<meta name="viewport" ...>` tag.
-Regarding the reasons [you'd better watch and listen to @ppk](http://vimeo.com/100523275) and I will explain why you should use this right now.
+Once Opera’s guys proposed to use `@viewport { ... }` in CSS instead of `<meta name="viewport" ...>` tag.
+Regarding the reasons [you’d better watch and listen to @ppk](http://vimeo.com/100523275) and I will explain why you should use this right now.

 ## 1. Proper viewport for Windows Phones

-I've noticed long ago that websites on Windows Phone look bulky in landscape mode but never deeply thought about the fact.
+I’ve noticed long ago that websites on Windows Phone look bulky in landscape mode but never deeply thought about the fact.

 You might overlook the difference between iOS and Windows Phone views in portrait mode: